awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.update.md

 Defaults to `~/.parallelcluster/config`\.

 `--force`
 Enables an update even if one or more settings has a blocking change or if an outstanding action is required \(such as stopping the compute fleet\) before the update can proceed\.
-This should not be combined with the `--yes` argument\.
+This shouldn't be combined with the `--yes` argument\.

 `-r REGION, --region REGION`
 Specifies the AWS Region to use\.
 Defaults to the Region specified by using the [`pcluster configure`](pcluster.configure.md) command\.